Melanohalea

+Melanohalea species predominantly inhabit bark and wood in the Holarctic, with only a few extending into the Southern Hemisphere and rare occurrences on rocks.
+Notably, Melanohalea peruviana in the Peruvian Andes and M. mexicana in Mexico represent the genus's limited tropical distribution.
+The distribution of these lichens, which are sensitive indicators of climate and pollution effects, is largely determined by current ecological and geographical factors.
+Certain species show vulnerability to climate change and environmental pollutants.
+Many species of lichenicolous (lichen-dwelling) fungi are known to parasitise the lichen.
+Several Melanohalea species are listed as endangered or critically endangered on national red lists across Europe, reflecting their varying levels of threat due to habitat loss, pollution, and climate change.
+Only M. halei has been assessed globally by the IUCN and is listed as being of least concern due to its widespread distribution and stable population.

 Taxonomy

-Melanohalea was circumscribed in 2004 by lichenologists Oscar Blanco, Ana Crespo, Pradeep K. Divakar, Theodore Esslinger, David L. Hawksworth and H. Thorsten Lumbsch.
+Melanohalea was circumscribed in 2004 by the lichenologists Oscar Blanco, Ana Crespo, Pradeep Divakar, Ted Esslinger, David L. Hawksworth and H. Thorsten Lumbsch.
 It is a segregate of Melanelia, a genus created in 1978 to contain the brown Parmelia species.
-The circumscription of this genus was questioned later, especially after early molecular phylogenetics studies demonstrated that it was not monophyletic.
+The circumscription of this genus was questioned later, especially after molecular phylogenetics studies published in 2004 and 2006 demonstrated that it was not monophyletic.
 Subsequently, two genera, Melanelixia and Melanohalea, were created.

-Melanohalea originally contained 19 species, including the type, M. exasperata.
+Melanohalea originally comprised 19 species, with M. exasperata serving as the type species.
 The species transferred to Melanohalea were formerly included in section Vainioellae of genus Melanelia.
 This section, in turn, was derived from Parmelia subgenus Euparmelia sect.
 Vainioellae, originally proposed by Vilmos Gyelnik in 1932.
-Section Vainioellae included "brown parmelioids" with broad lobes that are round to rather elongate and more or less flat.
-The "brown parmelioids" refers to Parmelia species lacking atranorin or usnic acid in the cortex, but having a dark to medium-brown thallus colour.
+Section Vainioellae included "brown parmelioids" with wide, rounded to elongated lobes that were predominantly flat.
+The "brown parmelioids" refers to Parmelia species lacking atranorin or usnic acid in the cortex, with a dark to medium-brown thallus colour.
 Molecular phylogenetic analysis has shown that genus Melanohalea is part of the "Melanohalea" clade, a lineage that includes most of the other "brown parmelioids".
 Other genera in this clade are Emodomelanelia, Melanelixia, Montanelia, and Pleurosticta.

-The genus name combines Melanelia with the name of lichenologist Mason Hale, who, according to the authors, "provided the foundations for subsequent contributions to our knowledge of this family".
+The genus name combines Melanelia with the name of the lichenologist Mason Hale, who, according to the authors, "provided the foundations for subsequent contributions to our knowledge of this family".

 Diversification

-Methods used to estimate the evolutionary divergence of taxa, including the multispecies coalescent process, suggest that most diversification of Melanohalea occurred throughout the Miocene (23.03 to 5.333 BP) and Pliocene (5.333 million to 2.58 BP), and divergence estimates suggest that diversification that occurred during the glacial cycles of the Pleistocene was not accompanied by speciation in Melanohalea.
+Methods used to estimate the evolutionary divergence of taxa, including the multispecies coalescent process, suggest that most of the diversification of Melanohalea occurred throughout the Miocene (23.03 million to 5.333 million BP) and Pliocene (5.333 million to 2.58 million BP).
+Divergence estimates also suggest that although diversification occurred during the glacial cycles of the Pleistocene, it was not accompanied by speciation in Melanohalea.